20 Common Resume Buzzwords (and What to Use Instead)

 A few words of advice

 Whether you need a synonym for the word "passion" or another way to tell employers you're a creative thinker, remember to vary your language on your resume!
+A simple "passion" synonym like "enthusiasm" or "zeal" can make your resume more dynamic.
 That said, when it comes to revitalizing your resume, there’s a thin line between creativity and hyperbole.
 While you want to stand out from the competition, you also want to keep things professional.
 Most recruiters can tell when you’re grandstanding or exaggerating your qualifications.
 Overly embellished language can read as flowery and convoluted, which is the last thing you want for someone who might spend less than 30 seconds reviewing your resume.

 Every word on your resume counts.
 Be specific and concise, only using works that illuminate your point.
 Utilize keywords from the job description, but only where they’re relevant.
 Avoid repetition, and only use words that you understand.
 This last point might seem self-evident, but as you search for creative synonyms, it can be easy to reach for words you don’t firmly grasp—and that can come across during your interview.
 And never forget to proofread your resume multiple times; recruiters and hiring managers overwhelmingly cite typos or bad grammar as an immediate deal breaker.